San7o/Brenta-Engine/README.md

 ### Callbacks

-Callbacks are funciton that are called when the specified `key` is pressed, the code responsible for this is in `ECS::Input`.
+Callbacks are funcitons that are called when the specified `key` is pressed, the code responsible for this is in `ECS::Input`.
 Here is an example:
 ```c++
 auto toggle_wireframe_callback = []() {